vargagabi/VampireSurvivorsLike/issues.md

 Issues:
 	-Skeletons don't reach player from above, decrease stop distance -Refactor player Attribute to a standalone class
+	-Fix aura is over the player, and the rectangle shows

 Fixed:
 	-Maximum healt not updating when selecting reward to increase max health.